alex-piccione/learning.Docker/Readme Swarm.md

 He says you can use local Docker app as fine as Docker Play.

 Running ``swarm init`` will set my current machine as a manager.
-But I don't have othe rmachines to set as managers and workers.
+I don't have other machines to set as managers or workers.
 No explanation to how do that!!